Join the lab

 Summer Students and Lab Volunteers

-To discuss potential summer studentships (funded through the URA, MRPM, and NSERC USRA programs), please contact Sarah Kraeutner before Dec 15th (e.g., for Summer 2025, please contact Sarah no later than Dec 15, 2024).
+To discuss potential summer studentships (funded through the Undergraduate Research Award (FASS), Indigenous Research Mentorship, and NSERC Undergraduate Summer Research Award programs), please contact Sarah Kraeutner before Dec 15th.

-Pictured: Knox mountain, lower lookoff.
+Pictured: Knox mountain lookoff.
 Located downtown Kelowna, 15 mins from UBCO campus.
+Photo taken by trainee Jasmine Chen.

 Links and Resources